Aatricks/LightDiffusion-Next/README.md

 # LightDiffusion-Next

-The purpose of this repository and project is to be refactored version of the original LightDiffusion repository.
+The purpose of this repository and project is to be the refactored version of the original LightDiffusion repository.
 The goal is to make the code more readable, maintainable, and to add new features to the project.
 The original repository can be found [here](https://github.com/Aatrick/LightDiffusion).

 For more information, check the [documentation](https://aatrick.github.io/LightDiffusion/)